Can I enroll and contribute to a Health Savings Account (HSA) if my spouse is enrolled in Medicare?

-What are my user ID and password when I log into myXPO Portal outside of the XPO network?
+What are my user ID and password when I log in to myXPO outside of the XPO network?

-If you have not accessed myXPO Portal, you are considered a new user.
-If you are visiting myXPO Portal for the first time or are having trouble, you may need to register or reach out to the IT Help Desk at 855.XPO.MYIT (855.976.6948) or XPOITServicedesk@xpo.com.
+If you have not accessed myXPO, you are considered a new user.
+If you are visiting myXPO for the first time or are having trouble, you may need to register or reach out to the IT Help Desk at 855.XPO.MYIT (855.976.6948) or XPOITServicedesk@xpo.com.
 When registering, you will need to answer a series of questions to validate your account.

 What is imputed income?
 When is it applied?

 Imputed income is the value of certain employee benefits added to your taxable income and reported on your W-2 Form.
 You may have imputed income if the value of your XPO-provided life insurance exceeds $50,000.
 The value of these benefits is added to your taxable income and reflected on your paycheck and W-2 Form as earnings.